-- Securing clean, healthy, productive and biologically diverse seas and oceans: - Achieve a good environmental status of the UK's seas while allowing marine industries to thrive and complete our economically coherent network of wellmanaged marine protected areas. - Protecting and improving our global environment: - Provide international leadership and lead by example in tackling climate change and protecting and improving international biodiversity. - Support and protect international forests and sustainable agriculture.
+- Recovering nature and enhancing the beauty of landscapes: - Develop a Nature Recovery Network to protect and restore wildlife and provide opportunities to reintroduce species that have been lost from the countryside. - Securing clean, healthy, productive and biologically diverse seas and oceans: - Achieve a good environmental status of the UK's seas while allowing marine industries to thrive and complete our economically coherent network of wellmanaged marine protected areas. - Protecting and improving our global environment: - Provide international leadership and lead by example in tackling climate change and protecting and improving international biodiversity. - Support and protect international forests and sustainable agriculture.

-B.217 A Living Landscape for the South East: Sets out a vision for the South East Ecological Network, which involves the restoration and rebuilding of the natural environment, bringing wildlife into our towns and cities, and addressing the challenge of conserving marine wildlife.
+B.218 A Living Landscape for the South East: Sets out a vision for the South East Ecological Network, which involves the restoration and rebuilding of the natural environment, bringing wildlife into our towns and cities, and addressing the challenge of conserving marine wildlife.
 The document highlights the following issues:

 - There is a need to increase the ability of the environment to protect us from flooding and to soak up carbon dioxide ('ecosystem services').
 This will demand the restoration of extensive areas of natural habitat, particularly wetlands and woodlands. - Better access to the natural environment helps improve mental and physical health and improves quality of life.
 There is a need to bring wild places to more people and bring more people into wild places. - Isolated nature reserves and other protected sites are unlikely to be able to sustain wildlife in the long term.
-Sites will need to be buffered, extended and linked if wildlife is to be able to adapt to climate change. - Outside protected sites, once common and widespread species are in catastrophic decline.
+Sites will need to be buffered, extended and linked if wildlife is to be able to adapt to climate change.

+Outside protected sites, once common and widespread species are in catastrophic decline.
 Reversing this decline needs a new approach.

-B.218 West Sussex Minerals Sites - Biodiversity Action Plan: An action plan which sets out the mineral sites within West Sussex which are of biodiversity importance in terms of both habitats and species.
+B.219 West Sussex Minerals Sites - Biodiversity Action Plan: An action plan which sets out the mineral sites within West Sussex which are of biodiversity importance in terms of both habitats and species.
 The action plan identifies a number of actions to help protect and enhance the sites identified.

-B.219 West Sussex Road Verges Habitat Action Plan: The action plan sets out the notable road verges in West Sussex and particular objectives and measures to help protect the habitats and the species concerned.
+B.220 West Sussex Road Verges Habitat Action Plan:

+The action plan sets out the notable road verges in West Sussex and particular objectives and measures to help protect the habitats and the species concerned.